Anchit-04/Datasprint-Hackathon/README.md

 - An **integrated growth stage–nutrient health** approach ensures resources are applied at the **right time, in the right quantity, and to the right zones**.

 ---
+🚧 **Note:** We were only told to implement **30% of the project**.
+- Nutrient health mapping and the complete recommendation system using gen-ai are planned but not yet implemented.

 ## 📂 Data Sources & APIs
 - 🌍 **Sentinel-2 satellite imagery**